zio/zio-prelude/docs/functional-abstractions/index.md

 case class RunningAverage(value: Double)
 ```

 However, if you think about it for a minute you will realize that this data type does not support an associative combining operation for combining two averages.
-This is going to be a serious problem because it means the result is not going to be well defined if you combine averages from different processes or nodes.
+This is going to be a serious problem because it means the result is not going to be well-defined if you combine averages from different processes or nodes.

 Thinking about the abstractions in ZIO Prelude you might come up with a representation like this: